mbuczko/cerber-oauth2-provider/README.md

 ### Scopes

-A scope represents the access authorization associated with a particular token with respect to resource servers, resources, and methods on those resources.
 Scopes are the OAuth way to explicitly manage the power associated with an access token.
+In nutshell, a scope says what type of access OAuth2 client may need to particular resource.

 Cerber defines scopes as a set of unique strings like `user`, `photo:read` or `profile:write` which may be structurized in kind of hierarchy.
 For example one can specify scopes as `#{"photo:read" "photo:write"}` which (when permission is granted) allows _reading_ and _writing_ to imaginary photo resoure.
 A _"photo"_ scope itself is assumed to be a parent of _"photo:read"_ and _"photo:write"_ and implicitly includes both scopes.